BEST GUIDE TO CHINA

 Henan is famous for Kung Fu.
 Image by danieltayxs on Pixabay.

 Henan is the birthplace of Chinese civilization.
-Here you can practice Kung Fu at the Shaolin Temple, brave the Zhangjiajie Skywalk Footbridge or simply be awed by the Longmen Caves.
+Here you can practice Kung Fu at the Shaolin Temple, brave the Zhangjiajie Skywalk Footbridge or be awed by the Longmen Caves.

 The Giant Buddha in Leshan, Sichuan.
 Image by Mike Cairnduff.